Publishing Your App For Desktop

 Publish Using The CLI

-On Windows/macOS/Linux, open a terminal in your csproj
+On Windows/macOS/Linux, open a terminal in your csproj folder and run:

 dotnet publish -f net9.0-desktop